A Counterargument to "Virtue and Guns"

 It is true that human or humanoid targets are frequently employed in civilian defensive gun training courses.
 Some of these targets are quite graphic in depicting the brain, heart, spinal column, etc. But the mere presence of these targets does not mean that the instruction is tantamount to Pavolvian operant conditioning to kill.

 In the first place, it is important to understand the nature and purpose of shooting drills.
 Drills, according to gun trainer Mike Pannone of CTT-Solutions, are designed to exercise component skills like drawing a gun quickly, shooting accurately, reloading efficiently, and managing malfunctions skillfully.

 In his essay, Austin gives two examples of a drill called “rolling thunder.”
 This drill requires shooters to coordinate their actions with the person next to them, adding some stress and complexity to the underlying component skill being exercised.
-Although not a common drill, I once observed “rolling thunder” at Gunsite Academy in Arizona, birthplace of the civilian gun training industry (see the video here).
-Like the second rolling thunder drill Austin mentions, this drill was done at night for a specific purpose, as one small part of an hours long unit teaching students how to use a flashlight to identify a threat in the dark.
+Although not a common drill, I once observed “rolling thunder” at Gunsite Academy in Arizona, the birthplace of the civilian gun training industry.
+Like the second rolling thunder drill Austin mentions, this drill was done at night for a specific purpose, as one small part of an hours-long unit teaching students how to use a flashlight to identify a threat in the dark.

 On Virtue and Character

 In the end, Austin argues, by weakening our resistance to killing, Gun Culture 2.0 weakens our empathy.
 Because “empathy is important for good character,” Gun Culture 2.0 ultimately harms our character.